metrorailings/OwlBlog/content/posts/2022-week-4-insights.md

 Aaron Rodgers missing on some receivers who've had a step on their man defender.
 Not good.

+Patriots switching from an inside zone running scheme to a power running scheme in the second half.
+It's been paying off tremendously.

 ***

 ## Cardinals @ Panthers